selvaraj9k/ubuntu-installation/README.md

 # Conclusion

-You should now have successfully installed Ubuntu 20.04 on your computer.
+You have successfully installed Ubuntu 20.04 on your computer.